tsimkins/agsci.atlas/agsci/atlas/api/documentation/schema.md

 `<sku>` - SKU of product.
 Note that this is assigned by Salesforce, and later updated in Plone.

-`<salesforce_id>` - Salesforce Id of product.
-Note that this is assigned by Salesforce, and later updated in Plone.

 `<website_ids>` - List of `<item>` tags with possible values of "2" (External) or "3" (Internal).
 One or both may be selected.

 `<magento_url>` - URL of the product page in Magento